 Felipe Massa is the longest lasting sports partner of the Richard Mille family.
 A driver who excels not only at the wheel but also in his friendships.
-His personality, generosity and warmth having followed the brand for over 15 years.
-He is the 4th most successful driver at Ferrari and recently joined Formula E at the Venturi team.
+His personality, generosity and warmth have been a mainstay of the brand for many years.

 ‘Richard showed me that the spirit of watchmaking and racing are the same.
 When making watches at this level, there are constant challenges to be overcome on a technical level.
 Likewise, high-end watchmaking also requires tremendous physical mastery and total concentration without a fraction of a second's distraction.’

 The Brazilian driver is one of the most experienced on the Formula 1 circuit.
 He started his career in motor sport’s flagship competition in 2002.
-The brand’s first ‘historic’ partner has started every Grand Prix since 2004 with an RM watch on his wrist.
-He has won 11 races, earning 16 pole positions, 41 podiums and finishing runner-up in the Drivers’ World Championship in 2008 at Ferrari.
+The brand’s first ‘historic’ partner started every Grand Prix since 2004 with an RM watch on his wrist.
+He won 11 races, earning 16 pole positions, 41 podiums and finishing runner-up in the Drivers’ World Championship in 2008 at Ferrari.
 Felipe drove for Williams until 2018.
-That was the moment he decided it was time to leave his ground-breaking career in Formula 1.
+That was the moment he decided it was time to leave his ground-breaking career in Formula 1 and start over again.

 ‘I remember great events in Japan with Rafael Nadal and Richard, lovely events in Abu Dhabi, and even several in France at Richard’s house.
 All the memories I have are delightful, as Richard is a charming and charismatic person with a great sense of friendship and loyalty.
 In addition to being a great professional, I can say that he is a true friend.’